Toward Instance-Optimal State Certification With Incoherent Measurements: Overview of Techniques

 \section{Overview of Techniques}

-As with many other property testing lower bounds, ours is based on showing hardness for distinguishing between a simple ``null hypothesis'' and a ``mixture of alternatives,'' i.e. whether the unknown state $\rho$ that we get copies of is equal to $\sigma$ or was randomly sampled at the outset from some distribution $\calD$ over states $\epsilon$-far from $\sigma$.
-When $\sigma = \frac{1}{d}\Id$, a standard choice for $\calD$ is the distribution over mixed states of the form $\frac{1}{d}\left(\Id + \epsilon\cdot \U^{\dagger}\diag(\epsilon,\ldots,-\epsilon,\ldots)\U\right)$, and previous works have shown lower bounds for mixedness testing using entangled measurements \cite{o2015quantum} and independent measurements \cite{bubeck2020entanglement} by analyzing this particular distinguishing task.
+As with many other property testing lower bounds, ours is based on showing hardness for distinguishing between a simple ``null hypothesis'' and a ``mixture of alternatives,'' i.e. whether the unknown state $\rho$ that we get copies of is equal to $\sigma$ or was randomly sampled at the outset from some distribution over states $\epsilon$-far from $\sigma$.
+Throughout, we will assume that $\sigma$ is a diagonal matrix.
+This is without loss of generality since we are given a description of $\sigma$ and can change basis.

+When $\sigma = \frac{1}{d}\Id$, the standard choice for the mixture (and the one that leads to optimal lower bounds in this case) is the distribution over mixed states of the form $\frac{1}{d}\left(\Id + \U^{\dagger}\diag(\epsilon,\ldots,-\epsilon,\ldots)\U\right)$ where $\U$ is sampled from the Haar measure over $d\times d$ unitary matrices, and previous works have shown lower bounds for mixedness testing with entangled measurements \cite{o2015quantum} and incoherent measurements \cite{bubeck2020entanglement} by analyzing this particular distinguishing task.
 Indeed, our proof builds upon the general framework introduced in the latter work (see Section~\ref{sec:framework} for an exposition of the main ingredients from \cite{bubeck2020entanglement}) but differs in crucial ways.

 To get a sense for what the right distinguishing task(s) to consider for general $\sigma$ are, it is instructive to see first how to prove instance-optimal bounds for classical distribution testing.